FREE Case Review (866) 588-0600

 Update: NHTSA Demands Recall on 52 Million Defective Airbag Inflators

-The NHTSA announced on September 5, 2023, that 52 million airbag inflators manufactured by ARC Automotive and Delphi Automotive should be recalled because they may rupture and eject metal fragments into the vehicle’s cabin, according to Reuters [2.].
+On September 5, 2023, the NHTSA announced that 52 million airbag inflators manufactured by ARC Automotive and Delphi Automotive should be recalled due to their potential to rupture and eject dangerous metal fragments into vehicles’ cabins (Reuters).

-The potentially defective airbag inflators were installed in vehicles from model years 2000 through 2018 produced by 12 automakers, including BMW, General Motors, Ford Motor, Stellantis, Tesla, Toyota Motor, Hyundai, Kia, Mercedes-Benz, and Volkswagen.
+These defective inflators were installed in vehicles from model years 2000 through 2018, impacting multiple automakers, including BMW, General Motors, Ford, Stellantis, Tesla, Toyota, Hyundai, Kia, Mercedes-Benz, and Volkswagen.

-“Air bag inflators that rupture when commanded to deploy are plainly defective, as they both fail to protect vehicle occupants as they should, and, themselves, pose an unreasonable risk of serious injury or death,” NHTSA said.
+“Air bag inflators that rupture when deployed are plainly defective, as they both fail to protect vehicle occupants and pose an unreasonable risk of serious injury or death,” NHTSA stated.

 What’s the Problem?

-To date, dozens of deaths and more than 400 injuries have been linked to defective airbags in the U.S. alone.
+• Incidents: Dozens of deaths and over 400 injuries in the U.S. alone.

 Related ArticleMalfunctioned Airbags Recall Lawsuit Update